ottotsuma/Melvor-Classes-Species/README.md

 * band practice shop purchase now correctly only shows if TotH has been purchased

 ### 1.9.0
-* Throne of the Herald is now optional, all TotH data requires the expansion to load, this includes superior skillcape, teachers above level 99 and summoning synergies above level 99
+* Throne of the Herald is now optional, all TotH data requires the expansion to load, this includes superior skillcape, species above level 99 and summoning synergies above level 99
-* max skillcape and superior max skillcape no longer require the classes skill to purchase
+* max skillcape and superior max skillcape no longer require the profile skill to purchase
-* eagle + shout synergy now grants -10% Classes Interval, from -5% Agility Interval
+* eagle + shout synergy now grants -10% Profile Interval, from -5% Agility Interval
-* owl + shout synergy now grants +1.5% Classes Mastery XP Per Maxed Star in Variel, from -5% Astrology Interval
+* owl + shout synergy now grants +1.5% Profile Mastery XP Per Maxed Star in Variel, from -5% Astrology Interval
 * shout modifiers are no longer automatically unlocked based on mastery level
 * once the required mastery level is reached, you may now choose to unlock the modifier whenever you feel like doing so
 * previous save data will automatically migrate and have the appropriate mastery unlocks already for free
 * hiring shout gp cost no longer scales with mastery level, instead the cost increases with the number of modifiers unlocked on the shout
-* mystic oil no longer grants +1 modifier unlock, now rolls an additional time for rewards while training classes
+* mystic oil no longer grants +1 modifier unlock, now rolls an additional time for rewards while training profile

 ### 1.8.1
-* reordered the classes skillcapes to be listed/sorted in alphabetical order in the shop and bank
+* reordered the profile skillcapes to be listed/sorted in alphabetical order in the shop and bank

 ### 1.8.0
 * the jesters have emerged from the circus, a new combat area
 * added three new monsters found in the circus
 * added the guitar, a 2H weapon that can be upgraded twice
-* jesters drop the guitar, and the essence required to upgrade the guitar, among other classes related drops
+* jesters drop the guitar, and the essence required to upgrade the guitar, among other profile related drops

 ### 1.7.1
-* reduced base drop chance of sheet classes from 5% to 2%
+* reduced base drop chance of sheet profile from 5% to 2%
-* significantly reduced the sell value of classes related items, these were not intended to be an easy way to generate gold
+* significantly reduced the sell value of profile related items, these were not intended to be an easy way to generate gold

 ### 1.7.0
-* agility obstacle 10 waterfall now also benefits the Classes skill
+* agility obstacle 10 waterfall now also benefits the Profile skill
-* astrology variel constellation now also benefits the Classes skill
+* astrology variel constellation now also benefits the Profile skill
-* added compatibility between Tiny Passive Icons mod and the Classes skill mod for Agility and Astrology
+* added compatibility between Tiny Passive Icons mod and the Profile skill mod for Agility and Astrology
-* switched the Animal_Allegiance and drum teachers
+* switched the Animal_Allegiance and drum species
-  * no functional change, just switched the type of teacher
+  * no functional change, just switched the type of single_species
   * the Animal_Allegiance now benefits fishing and cooking and is still unlocked at level 10
   * the drum now benefits mining and smithing and is still unlocked at level 20
 * renamed the drum to snare drum